getkeops/keops/doc/python/api/pytorch/Genred_torch.rst

 .. rubric:: Summary

-This section contains the full API documentation for the PyTorch :doc:`Generic reductions <../../Genred>`, with full support of PyTorch's :mod:`autograd` engine.
+This section contains the full API documentation for the PyTorch :doc:`Generic reductions <../../Genred>`, with full support of PyTorch's :mod:`torch.autograd` engine.

 .. currentmodule:: pykeops.torch
 .. autosummary::